 The Jan Nepomuk Statue 1996

 Here’s a picture I took in 1996.
 Years later I got an email from someone saying that I had a picture of the statue without the shiny dog.
-There are two brass plaques on the pedestal, one has a scene of what is supposed to be Queen Sophia on the riverside seeing Jan Nepomuk being thrown from the Charles Bridge into the river (detail pictured further down).
+There are two brass plaques on the pedestal, the one on the right has a scene of what is supposed to be Queen Sophia on the riverside seeing Jan Nepomuk being thrown from the Charles Bridge into the river (detail pictured further down) having not revealed her confession.

-The other side is just an imperial guard stroking a dog.
+On the other plaque your eye is drawn to an imperial guard stroking a dog.
+To the right of the guard you can just see the confessional box and the queen on her knees making a confession.
+The dog has no literal historical meaning but you could interpret faithfulness, loyalty and trust into it.
 It seems that over the years so many people have tried to touch the scene of him being thrown (they think it’s good luck) that not everybody could get to it so people started touching the dog.
 Now both are shiny but neither offer any good luck.

 The Jan Nepomuk Statue Today